sporto/elm-tutorial/effects/effects.md

 ![Fx](effects-v05.png)

-1. We start with an initial model. `modelSignal` picks up this initial model
+1. We start with an initial model.
-2. `main` maps `modelSignal`
+2. `modelSignal` picks up this initial model
-3. main renders the `view`
+3. `main` maps `modelSignal` rendering the `view`
 4. When the user clicks we send an action to `oneActionAddress`
-5. This action is forwarded to `mailbox.address`
+5. This action is forwarded to `actionsMailbox.address`
-6. Mailbox produces a signals with the actions
+6. This mailbox produces a signals with the actions
-7. `modelAndFxSignal` picks up the changes from `mailbox.signal` and calls `update`
-8. Update returns a new model and effects to run
+7. `modelAndFxSignal` picks up the changes from `actionsMailbox.signal` and calls `update`.
+Update returns a new model and effects to run
-9. `fxSignal` picks up the result of `modelAndFxSignal`
+8. `fxSignal` picks up the effects from `modelAndFxSignal`
-10. `taskSignal` converts `fxSignal` into a signal of tasks
+9. `taskSignal` converts `fxSignal` into a signal of tasks
-11. `port` runs the `tasks` produced by `taskSignal`
+10. `port` runs the `tasks` produced by `taskSignal`
-12. When the task is finished the result is picked up by `taskSignal`.
+11. When the task is done the port will publish the result
+12. `taskSignal` picks up the results from `port`
-13. `taskSignal` sends messages to `mailbox.address` with the results.
+13. `taskSignal` sends messages to `mailbox.address` with the results
-14. `actionsMailbox` sends the result through its signal
+14. `actionsMailbox` broadcasts the result through its signal
-15. `modelAndFxSignal` picks this signal and calls `update` again
-16. `modelAndFxSignal` calls update again and stores the updated model
+15. `modelAndFxSignal` picks this signal and calls `update` again, storing the updated model
-17. `modelSignal` picks up the model change from `modelAndFxSignal`
+16. `modelSignal` picks up the model change from `modelAndFxSignal`
-18. `main` maps `modelSignal` through `view`.
-Here we see the response.
+17. `main` maps `modelSignal` through `view`.
+Showing the messsage coming from the server.

 ## Conclusion